PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 But you're wondering, doesn't that add an extra step over just using the `Math.*` and `JSON.*` objects of JavaScript?
 Yes, it does!

-But that doesn't mean the Go is bad for not having global objects like these, or JS is bad for having global objects that are just lying around in the namespace.
+But that doesn't mean that Go is bad for not having global objects like these, or JS is bad for having global objects that are just lying around in the namespace.
 No.

 Go is a compiled language.
 It takes all the code you wrote, inlines everything you imported, and then convert it to machine level code.
 JS on the other hand is an interpreted language.
-What you write is what is executed in the browser ultimately, no conversion required.
+What you write is what is executed in the browser ultimately, so no conversion required.
 So there, having these objects available isn't a big problem.

-But in Go, if you include every in-built module by default, it's final output size is gonna be **huge**.
-No one likes huge file sizes.
+But in Go, if you include every in-built module by default, its final output size is gonna be **huge**.
+No one likes big file sizes.
 So by importing only what you need, output size stays small.

 And the standard library has just so much more stuff than `Math` and `json` packages.
 It has packages that in Node/Deno world, you'd be installing from npm/pulling it with a URL.